Mourn the spaces / left behind /

 About Gene Twaronite:

 Gene’s poems have been described as “ranging from edgy to whimsical to inscrutable … playfully haunting and hauntingly playful.”
-He is the author of four collections of poetry as well as the rhyming picture book How to Eat Breakfast, published by Lyric Power Publishing.
+He is the author of thirteen books, six collections of poetry as well as two juvenile fantasy novels and collections of essays and short Stories.
 His first poetry book Trash Picker on Mars, published by Kelsay Books, was the winner of the 2017 New Mexico-Arizona Book Award for Arizona poetry.
-His newest poetry collection is Shopping Cart Dreams (Kelsay Books).
+His forthcoming poetry collection, Watch Us Burn: Poems for a Lost Earth, will be published by Kelsay Books in spring 2026.

-A native New Englander and now a confirmed desert rat, Gene has an MA in Education, and leads a poetry workshop for the University of Arizona OLLI program.
+A native New Englander and now a confirmed desert rat in Tucson, Gene has an MA in Education, and is a former Writer-in-Residence for Pima County Public Libraries.